-C2.7 "Global health and the law: international and national regulations"
+C2.8 "Global health and the law: international and national regulations"

-Pedro A. Villarreal, Senior Research Fellow, Max Planck Institute for Comparative Public Law and International Law/German Institute for International and Security Affairs, Berlin, Germany Claudia Nannini, Legal Officer, World Health Organization, Geneva, Switzerland
+Pedro A. Villarreal, Research Associate, German Institute for International and Security Affairs, Berlin, Germany

+Claudia Nannini, Legal Officer, World Health Organization, Geneva, Switzerland

 24hours

 To introduce the legal dimension of global health as a necessary component of interdisciplinary approaches.
 The cross-border protection of human health often requires devising solutions between different countries.
 Public international law is a key tool for such purpose.
 Exploring different legal regimes in this field leads to the role of the international co-ordinating authority in this subject, the World Health Organization.
 Understanding its powers, as well as its limitations, can help in obtaining a comprehensive overview of how to deal with the persistent challenges of global health.